Create a webhook automation

 ### Payload variables

-This section describes the variables you can use to construct your webhook's payload.
+The following table describes the variables you can use to construct your webhook's payload.

 | Variable | Details |